Veteransnet

 For veterans & supporters, by veterans

-Veteransnet is veteran’s owned, run by veterans on a volunteer basis and it has been setup specifically to help veteran’s organisation and their local community who do not receive government funding.
+Veteransnet is veteran‑owned and run entirely by volunteers.
+It has been created specifically to support veteran organisations and local communities that do not receive government funding.

 How this all works